Join us for the second concert of our 2024-2025 season

 Admission is free, and donations are appreciated.

-The Santa Fe Community Orchestra will have its first concert of the 2024-2025 season Sunday, October 13, at 1:30 PM at the Scottish Rite Temple in Santa Fe.
-The of the orchestra will be led by conductor Dan Whisler in a program of Shostakovich, Chee, and Chabrier.
+The Santa Fe Community Orchestra will have its second concert of the 2024-2025 season Sunday, December 15, at 1:30 PM at the Scottish Rite Temple in Santa Fe.
+The of the orchestra will be led by conductor Elisa Martinez in a program of Rimsky-Korsakov, Reyes, Larrson, and Tchaikovsky.

 The concert is free of charge and tickets are not required.